Ramiz713/MarkRecorder/README.md

 # Mark Recorder
-Audio recorder, which can record audio with timecodes(In process)
+Audio recorder, that can record audio data with timecodes(marks)
 ### Used libraries:
 * AndroidX
 * DI - Dagger 2